Gardening Houseplants Types of Houseplants

 How to Grow and Care for Lucky Bamboo Indoors

+Easy to grow and low maintenance, the lucky bamboo is a popular housewarming gift due to its reputation for bringing luck to the household.
 Sculptural lucky bamboo plants have eye-catching shapes, swirls, or braided stalks, and are frequently spotted in offices and residences for the purpose of good feng shui.
 They can also be trained so that stalks grow straight as an arrow and are adorned with smallish, simple floppy green leaves.

-Though the plant looks like bamboo and grows fast like bamboo (it can grow well over a foot in six months), it's not related to it at all, and it's actually more of a succulent plant.
+Though the plant looks like bamboo and grows fast like bamboo (it can grow well over a foot in six months), it's not related to it at all, and it's actually more of a succulent plant, specifically a type of Dracaena.
 Be aware that this plant is not lucky for pets because it's toxic to cats and dogs.

 Lucky Bamboo and Chinese Traditions